 Sriparna has a post-graduate diploma from the Institute of Rural Management Anand (IRMA), Gujarat, and a BA (Hons) degree in Mathematical Statistics from Lady Shri Ram College, University of Delhi.
 She is an alumnus of the Harvard Kennedy School of Executive Education and is on the board of two non-profit organizations in India: Vaani – Deaf Children’s Foundation and Rangsutra Craft Duniya Producer Company Limited.
 She is also a member of the Social Audit Core Committee of Kerala Institute of Local Administration.

 Tejas joined the social sector to be part of, what he sees as, a broader movement in creating meaningful and sustainable positive change in India.
-He believes that there is a gradual but palpable rise in professionalism and intent within the sector, which will go a long way in improving the lives of India’s one billion plus.
+He believes that there is a gradual but palpable rise in professionalism and intent within the sector, which will go a long way in improving the lives of India’s one billion plus population.
 He wishes to bring an increasing amount of rigor in the reporting process of organizations within the sector, believing that ‘what gets measured gets better’ and feels Dasra is perfectly placed working with passionate donors, NGOs and partners to accelerate change & impact.

 He believes his role in donor reporting within the Strategic Philanthropy team allows him to provide donors with a clearer understanding of their impact, thus increasing the motivation of such donors to further their commitment to the social sector.